ryanheise/just_audio/just_audio/README.md

 * Compose complex arrangements of audio through concatenating, looping and clipping.
 * Works with [audio_session](https://pub.dev/packages/audio_session) to handle phonecall and other audio interruptions
 * Works with [audio_service](https://pub.dev/packages/audio_service) to support background playback and control.
-* Experimental support for simultaneous playback and caching.
+* Experimental support for caching during playback.

 ## Features